Xiaomi may face IPCom patent damages claim worth millions - Mobile News Online

 He added: “We’re free to apply litigation at any time; we will do this as a last resort if we continue to be ignored.”

-Xiaomi said only that it is “assessing the situation and will take all neccessary appropriate actions”.
+Xiaomi said only that it is “assessing the situation and will take all necessary appropriate actions”.

 Suh is an attorney who has been a member of the German Bar since 2006, with over a decade of legal experience specialising in intellectual property rights and communication technologies.
 He has worked in-house for IT companies including Qualcomm, Oracle and Philips.